android/renderscript-samples/RenderScriptMigrationSample/README.md

 [RenderScript is being deprecated](https://android-developers.googleblog.com/2021/04/android-gpu-compute-going-forward.html) since Android 12.
 We recommend computationally intensive applications to use [Vulkan](https://www.khronos.org/vulkan), the cross platform industry standard API.
 Please refer to the [RenderScript Migration Guide](https://developer.android.com/guide/topics/renderscript/migrate) for more details.

-To help developers for the migration, this sample is created to demonstrate how to apply the image filtering to a bitmap with the Vulkan compute pipeline.
-The sample creates a common ImageProcessor interface, on the top of Vulkan Compute and RenderScript, that performs two compute tasks:
+To help developers migrate, this sample is created to demonstrate how to apply image filtering to a bitmap with Renderscript Intrinsics, Renderscript Scripts, Vulkan compute pipeline, GLSL compute (in Kotlin).
+Since the two effects demonstrated can also be implemented using the platform RenderEffect, this is also demonstrated.
+The sample creates a common ImageProcessor interface that performs two compute tasks:
 - HUE rotation: A simple compute task with a single compute kernel.
 - Blur: A more complex compute task which executes two compute kernels sequentially.

-Both tasks are implemented with RenderScript (intrinsics & custom scripts) and Vulkan to demonstrate the migration from RenderScript to Vulkan Compute pipeline.
+Both tasks are implemented with RenderScript (intrinsics & custom scripts), GLSL, and Vulkan to demonstrate the migration from RenderScript to Vulkan or GLSL Compute pipelines.

 ## Pre-requisites

-- Android Studio Arctic Fox 2020.3.1+
+- Android Studio Flamingo 2022.2.1+
-- SDK Build Tools 31.0.0+
+- SDK Build Tools 34.0.0+
-- NDK r20+
+- NDK 22.0.7026061
-- Android API 29+
+- Android API 33+

 ## Getting Started